geltz/vectorpusher/README.md

 # vectorpusher

 A tiny, single-slider CLIP-conditioning node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that “nudges” token embeddings toward semantically related neighbors while capping angular drift.

-Given your prompt tokens, **vectorpusher** finds the most similar embeddings in the CLIP vocabulary and moves each token a small, bounded step toward a softmax-weighted average of those neighbors—preserving the token’s magnitude to avoid destabilizing downstream layers.
+Given your prompt tokens, **vectorpusher** finds the most similar embeddings in the CLIP vocabulary and moves each token a small, bounded step toward a softmax-weighted average of those neighbors, preserving the token’s magnitude to avoid destabilizing downstream layers.

 ## Install